-Cellular Totipotency is the ability of a single cell to produce all cell types and to organise them into an entire organism when cultured in a suitable culture medium at appropriate temperature and aeration conditions.
+Cellular Totipotency is the ability of a single cell to produce all cell types and to organize them into an entire organism when cultured in a suitable culture medium at an appropriate temperature and aeration conditions.
 Spores and Zygote are examples of totipotent cells.

 The concept of Totipotency was suggested by a German Botanist, Professor Gottlieb Haberlandt in 1902.